aaronblondeau/aaronblondeau_com/posts/may_2025/pocketbase_firebase_stuido.md

 Click on the lock next to port 8090 to make it publicly accessible.

-Then open the link from one of the buttons under "actions".
+Then open or copy the link from one of the buttons under "actions".

 After constructing the admin setup url it will look something like this: